 By Valerie Newman | Photo by Beth Segal

-Anti Bullying: Teens confront a world of threats when facing today’s bully.
+Modern Bullying: A world of threats when facing today’s bully.

 Actually, many of our teenagers won’t even come face-to-face with their oppressors anymore: bullies can now terrorize through technology.
 Whether through technology or via traditional methods, bullying today can escalate into deadly violence.